 History or nature?
 Both of these topics further explain why you should visit the Capilano Suspension Bridge at least once in a lifetime.
 Luckily, this information comes at no extra cost.
 The complimentary mini guided tours are offered hourly.
 Make sure to join them.
 Neither of these tours will take too much of your time.
-On the contrary, they will enrich you with the valuable knowledge about Vancouver’s most popular destination.
+On the contrary, they will enrich you with the valuable information about Vancouver’s most popular landmark.

-The Choice is Yours
+Visit Capilano Suspension Bridge: The Choice is Yours